Which is more important Confidence or Competence?

 Here is a strategy you can apply immediately:

-- Find a quite spot
+- Find a quiet spot

 - Recall your last presentation (does not matter how long ago or how well you did in it)